 Admission to the online sections is free and is open to any member of the public at least 13 years of age.
 However, enrollment is limited and admission is selective.
-The application period for the 2021 online course is now completed.
-We invite you to join our mailing list to stay apprised of future offerings and to check back next fall for the 2022 application cycle.
+The 2021 online course is now completed.
+We invite you to join our mailing list to stay apprised of future offerings and to check back this fall for the 2022 application.
 Additional information concerning the admission process is available at CopyrightX Admission FAQ.

 The criteria for admission to each of the affiliated courses are set by the course’s instructor.